-Engagement during preparation of desired conditions statements should be as inclusive and broad as is practical to fully understand an area's importance.
-Outreach should be equitable, inclusive, intentional, documented as part of the planning process, and, if possible, reciprocal (with dialogue and feedback).
-Engagement also should include follow-ups to maintain relationships, with transactional approaches shifting to transformational approaches.
-Many additional resources on equitable and inclusive engagement can be found via web searches.
+Engagement during preparation of desired conditions statements should be as broad as is practical to fully understand an area's importance.
+Outreach should be intentional, documented as part of the planning process, and, if possible, reciprocal (with dialogue and feedback).
+Engagement also should include followups to maintain relationships, with transactional approaches.
 Considerations for key interested groups and communities to engage include: